 3. Solar Power

 This makes solar power an attractive alternative to traditional non-renewable resources, which can be costly and nonrenewable.
-Whether you are looking to reduce your environmental impact or simply save money on your energy bills, solar power is a smart choice for any homeowner or a business owner.
+Whether you are looking to reduce your environmental impact or simply save money on your energy bills, solar power is a smart choice for any homeowner or business owner.

 See Related: What Are Smart Cities?
 Different Examples